kinvolk/cloud-native-bpf-workshop/README.md

 # Cloud Native BPF Workshop

+This workshop will demonstrate how to use eBPF tools inside Kubernetes.

 It's strongly recommended to have all requirements installed and ready to use before starting the workshop.
 This could be on your own computer or on a virtual machine that you have access to.